pereznetworks/Pagination-and-Content-Filter-Plugin/readme.md

 # JS src code

-js/searchContent.js
+- js/searchContent.js
   - src for the runSearchTool() and content filtering functions

-js/pagination.js
+- js/pagination.js
-    - src for the pagination(), appendPageLinks()... and other pagination functions
+  - src for the pagination(), appendPageLinks()...
+  - and other pagination functions

 # CSS styling of elements for appendPageLinks():

-css/design.css, css styling includes,
+- css/design.css, css styling includes,
   - styles for pagination buttons
   - and sample student-list/student-items/cf

+- css/reset.css,
-css/reset.css, a compatibility for older browsers
+  - compatibility for older browsers

-other than pagination and content filter...
+- other than pagination and content filter...
-    css styling of your html sub-elements will be unchanged
+  - css styling of your html sub-elements will be unchanged

 # SAMPLE HTML with student list for appendPageLinks():

 - index.html, in the root dir,
-  a sample is provided to for demonstration
+  - a sample is provided to for demonstration

 - student-list-examples/..,
-    more html examples for demonstration
+  - more html examples for demonstration

+- js/app.js,
-- js/app.js, a sample app.js for demonstration
+  - a sample app.js for demonstration